powerhouseofthecell/rango/latest/README.md

-## stage_02
+## stage_03
 -----
-Finally, we get to write a little bit of HTML!
-We've introduced some templating syntax, and we've made our URLs a bit more interesting.
-We have also started the process of creating some interesting posts in our rango blog.
-We introduce some basic Bootstrap, but since that's not the main point of the tutorial, we won't talk about it very much (they have fantastic documentation online).
+We've cleaned up and modularized our code a bit more in this stage.
+We've started including our own custom css files, and we're using more of Django's builtin templating engine's features, such as template extension, to make our code cleaner.
+We're also using a few more bootstrap features to make everything pretty.

 -----
 #### Steps Taken
-1. Added the web app to our INSTALLED_APPS in ```rango/settings.py```
+1. Added a templates directory to the rango directory --> ```rango/templates/```
-2. Created a templates directory in ```web``` --> ```web/templates/``` and then added ```index.html``` to it (stylized with Bootstrap)
+2. Added ```base.html``` to this new directory --> ```rango/templates/base.html```
-3. Added another template called ```posts.html``` to our templates directory, and stylized it with Bootstrap.
-We also introduced the use of the templating engine language in order to render some content brought in from the view (the double "{{" syntax).
+3. Extracted common features from ```index.html``` and ```posts.html``` and put these into the new ```base.html``` and then extended this base template to make our new templates much cleaner.
-4. Added a view in ```web/views.py``` that allowed us to render this new template, with some hardcoded Lorem Ipsum content.
+4. Added the use of custom static files to help us customize things a bit more (i.e. writing our own css files)
-5. Added the corresponding URL path to allow us as the user to actually access this new template in ```web/urls.py```
+5. Added a navbar for ease of use.
-6. Followed similar steps to those in previous stages in order to run the actual app and view our work.
+6. Used the same steps as before in order to run the server and look at our glory.